 Describe what you understand from the assigned textbook reading or presentation preview.
 Your description (2-3 sentences) should specifically demonstrate your level of understanding.

-"How to connect the ray tracing lines but that is mostly it."
+"How to draw out the principal rays, but that was about it."

 Describe what you found confusing from the assigned textbook reading or presentation preview.
 Your description (2-3 sentences) should specifically identify the concept(s) that you do not understand.